Demon702/WorldValuesBench/README.md

 	`python evaluate.py --input-file <input-file> --output-file <path_to_write_output_json>`

-	You can also specify the input file separator if it's not a comma (,).
+	You can also specify the input file separator if it's not a comma.
 For example, to run evaluation on our GPT-3.5 model (with demographic) outputs, run

 	`python evaluate.py --input-file model_outputs/gpt-3.5_with_demographics.tsv --output-file gpt-3.5_with_demographics-output.json --input-file-separator \\t`

-- **evaluation_and_plot.ipynb**: Jupyter notebook that has all the visualizations present in the paper.
+- **evaluation_and_plot.ipynb**: Jupyter notebook that has all the visualization in the paper.
-- **model_outputs**: All the model outputs from our experiments for reproducibility and facilitate further research.
+- **model_outputs**: All the model outputs from our experiments for reproducibility and to facilitate further research.

 ## Citation

 Wenlong Zhao*, Debanjan Mondal*, Niket Tandon, Danica Dillion, Kurt Gray, and Yuling Gu.
 2024.
 [WorldValuesBench: A Large-Scale Benchmark Dataset for Multi-Cultural Value Awareness of Language Models](https://aclanthology.org/2024.lrec-main.1539).
 In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pages 17696–17706, Torino, Italia.
 ELRA and ICCL.

-Haerpfer, C., Inglehart, R., Moreno, A., Welzel, C., Kizilova, K., Diez-Medrano, J., Lagos, M., Norris, P., Ponarin, E. & Puranen B. (2022): World Values Survey Wave 7 (2017-2022) Cross-National Data-Set.
-Version: 4.0.0.
-World Values Survey Association.
-DOI: doi.org/10.14281/18241.18
+Haerpfer, C., Inglehart, R., Moreno, A., Welzel, C., Kizilova, K., Diez-Medrano J., M. Lagos, P. Norris, E. Ponarin & B. Puranen (eds.).
+2022.
+World Values Survey: Round Seven – Country-Pooled Datafile Version 6.0.
+Madrid, Spain & Vienna, Austria: JD Systems Institute & WVSA Secretariat. doi:10.14281/18241.24